yanivdll/prodissues/source/posts/the-watch-first-impression.html.markdown

 First off, I should say that I had very low expectations.
 I'm not the kind of guy who's crazy about watches.
 I don't even know why I'm wearing one[^watch].
 I bought the Apple Watch, and did it so early, simply because I knew I'll buy it *eventually*.
 After all, I can't resist Apple's incredible marketing machine.
 Forking the $350 now, I thought, will save me the agonizing deliberations and endless reading of equivocal reviews.
 And I'm happy I did, because I found it to be a beautiful, useful and humble timepiece.

-Much was already written about [it's design](http://9to5mac.com/2015/05/04/review-apple-watch-as-a-design-piece/), so there is no point for me to come up with more superlatives to describe its allure.
+Much was already written about [its design](http://9to5mac.com/2015/05/04/review-apple-watch-as-a-design-piece/), so there is no point for me to come up with more superlatives to describe its allure.
 Trust me, it looks just like in the pictures - a charming gadgety garment that will give your hand a bionic yet chichi and fashionable look.

 Aside from design, it's surprisingly useful, exactly when you want it to.
 In my company we use [Duo](https://www.duosecurity.com) for security services.
 Duo has a cool feature that allows you to authenticate by responding to a push notification on your phone.
 As cool as this feature is, you still have to find your phone, usually scrambling to take it out of your front pocket[^1].
 Getting and accepting the request using your watch can't be more natural and convenient.